Robert Boyd (game developer): Games

-Epiphany in Spaaace!
+Epiphany in Spaaace! and Molly the Were-Zompire

-Epiphany In Spaaace! is an interactive novel released on October 20, 2009 on Xbox Live Indie Games parodying sci-fi through the ongoing travails of Philemon K. Bort (possible Captain of the U.S.S.
+Epiphany In Spaaace! is an interactive fiction story released on October 20, 2009, on Xbox Live Indie Games.
+A sci-fi parody, it follows the travails of Philemon K. Bort (possible Captain of the U.S.S.
 Epiphany, one of the latest additions to the Universal Galactic Space Corps fleet).
-It has sold about 500-700 copies.
+Molly the Were-Zompire was released shortly afterwards on December 10, 2009.
+It follows the character Molly Desper, who is turned into a were-zombie-vampire.
+Both titles sold about 500-700 copies.